c4pt000/kernel-6.8.3-expSEHDsec-fclock-fsync-cpu/README.md

 # current kernel recommends builds inside of docker containers for most projects whether c++ or other languages due to security functions with spinlocks, mutex,

-# and compiler and stack hardening, recommened to build in docker guest environments for isolated to build code seperate from the host by using working data directories to a docker
+# and compiler and stack hardening enabled, recommened to build in docker guest environments for isolated to build code seperate from the host by using working data directories to a docker

 # guest, even docker for graphical IDEs, using -v /sys/fs/cgroup:/sys/fs/cgroup:ro -e "DISPLAY=${DISPLAY:-:0.0}" -v /tmp/.X11-unix:/tmp/.X11-unix, use caution when